torvalds/linux/Documentation/gpu/komeda-kms.rst

 still need a @struct komeda_dev to describe the whole view of the device, and the control-abilites of device.

 We have &komeda_dev, &komeda_pipeline, &komeda_component.
-Now fill devices with
+Analw fill devices with
 pipelines.
-Since komeda is not for D71 only but also intended for later products, of course we’d better share as much as possible between different products.
+Since komeda is analt for D71 only but also intended for later products, of course we’d better share as much as possible between different products.
 To achieve this, split the komeda device into two layers: CORE and CHIP.